Hugo Morales (radio): Career

 After Harvard Law School in 1975, Hugo Morales joined the staff of the California Agricultural Labor Relations Board in Fresno, California.

 In 1976, Morales joined the faculty of California State University in Fresno as an adjunct lecturer in the La Raza Studies program.
 In September 1976 Hugo organized Radio Bilingue in the Mexican-American barrio in Fresno, California.
 He teamed up with a 16-year-old engineer, Steve Weber, Jr. to build the first Radio Bilingue full power FM radio station, KSJV-FM.

 On July 4, 1980, KSJV-FM went on the air with five paid staff and over forty volunteers of farmworkers, teachers, students and artists with traditional Mexican music in the likes of traditional ranchera singers Lola Beltran and Jose Alfredo Jimenez.

-Radio Bilingue has been a very creative organization that has attracted very talented individuals.
+Radio Bilingue has been a creative organization that has attracted talented individuals.
 Some highlights of the Radio Bilingue team include the following: